solstice-ai/optimal-energy-storage/README.md

 ## Usage
 Some simple examples of how this library can be used are included in the jupyter notebook [example_usage.ipynb](examples/example_usage.ipynb).

+A basic implementation requires a `BatteryModel`, which specifies the [battery parameters](#battery-model), a subclass of `AbstractBattery`, which represents the battery instance and has access to its state-of-charge, a [scenario](#scenario), which is provided as Pandas `DataFrame` and an [optimisation controller](#controllers).
+All these are explained in more detail below.

 ---